benhuson/wp-supersized/readme.txt

 The images from the selected directory will be displayed by Supersized unless you use a custom directory in each post/page.
 Please put your images folders (default or custom) for Supersized in your `wp-content` directory.
 You may create folders within folders, e.g. `/wp-content/supersized-slides/slidesforpost###/`.
 *If you have been using the `SupersizedDir` custom field in your pages/posts, it is still used but is now shown and selected with a selector.
 You do not need to fill the custom field yourself anymore.*
-WP Supersized will look first for a custom directory that you would have set up for the current page/post.
+WP Supersized will look first for a custom images source that you would have set up for the current page/post.
 If not found, it will then use the default directory selected here (do not forget to create it and fill it with images!).
 If none of these can be found, the default Supersized images will be shown.

 * *Debugging mode on/off*

 When on, WP Supersized will generate comments in the source of the web page (in the slides list) with some variables and arrays values, useful to find out the origin of file path problems.
 If you have problems with displaying your images, send me these comments from the source of the page and I will be able to help you more easily.
 This is not necessary for normal operation.
-Use only if you have trouble with displaying your images as it will output its results to the screen.
+Use only if you have trouble with displaying your images.
 (default is off)

 *Size and position*